Officials Worry About Impact Of Government Shutdown On Super Bowl

-There are still three weeks to go before the Super Bowl, but officials in Atlanta are already scrambling to cope in light of the ongoing government shutdown.
+There are still three weeks to go before the Super Bowl, but officials in Atlanta are already scrambling to cope in light of the ongoing partial government shutdown.
 With no end to the shutdown in sight, Super Bowl planners have been left with no choice but to make the best of the situation — which could have serious implications for the upcoming game.

-Senator Johnny Isakson has already spoken at length about the shutdown and the potential impact it could have on the Super Bowl.
-Already, planning meetings scheduled for the Atlanta game have been cancelled, and airports have been seriously hampered by the effects of the shutdown.
+Senator Johnny Isakson has already spoken at length about the shutdown — and the potential impact it could have on the Super Bowl.
+Already, planning meetings scheduled for the Atlanta game have been canceled, and airports have been seriously hampered by the effects of the shutdown.
 Should it continue on at this rate, TSA workers could be dealing with massive game day crowds at the world’s busiest airport — all without receiving a paycheck.

 “When we work on something as big as the Super Bowl — the biggest spectator event in the country — it takes us a lot of time to plan on extra airplanes and traffic,” National Air Traffic Controllers Association representative Dan McCabe said in an interview with NBC News.
 “We’re going to keep the event safe, but we want it to be an enjoyable event for everybody.
 It’s frustrating that I know it won’t be as good as it could be.”